harmslab/phagedisplay/api-spec.md

 analyze an experiment.

 ##Some design details
-* This pipeline is built on a generic `ProcessorBase` class.
+* This pipeline is built on a generic `BaseProcessor` class.
 This class holds actual experimental information and metadata in a consistent format.
 Class instances can be nested.
  * Each instance has a `data` property that spits out the interesting